Khloe Kardashian Serves Serious Attitude In Latest Instagram Photo & Fans Think It’s Aimed At Tristan

 “So this is how you would look at Tristan all the time?” one wrote, with multiple other social media users asking the same question.

-As many fans will remember, Tristan Thompson was busted cheating on Khloe Kardashian last year while she was nine months pregnant with their daughter True.
+As many fans will remember, Tristan Thompson was busted cheating on Khloe Kardashian last year while she was nine months pregnant with their daughter, True.

 As previously reported by The Inquisitr, Khloe spoke out about her split during an interview on the Divorce Sucks! podcast, revealing that she tries to keep things positive for her daughter.